Piedmont Regional Wastewater Treatment Plant

 - 2013 CMAA South Atlantic Chapter Project Achievement Award

-- MWH Constructors volunteered through the completion of the project at the Pendleton Place Children’s Shelter in Greenville, SC.
+- MWH volunteered through the completion of the project at the Pendleton Place Children’s Shelter in Greenville, SC.

 - Improved water quality standards for the community.